5 Days Bhutan Tour Package

 • Printed or digital copies of flight tickets, emergency contact information, and a planned travel itinerary.

-• Local cash (Nepalese Rupees and Bhutanese Ngultrum) along with an international credit or debit card.
+• Local cash (Bhutanese Ngultrum) along with an international credit or debit card.

 • Comfortable sneakers or walking shoes suitable for exploring.